myseq/myseq.github.io/content/posts/cisa_kev_distribution/backup.md

 What we can learn from CISA KEV after 24 months?
 {{< /lead >}}

-## KEV
+## CISA KEV

-The Known Exploited Vulnerabilities (KEV) catalog, launched by CISA in Nov 2021, is a list of vulnerabilities that are actively exploited by malicious actors.
+The CISA Known Exploited Vulnerabilities (KEV) catalog, launched in Nov 2021, is a list of vulnerabilities that are actively exploited by malicious actors.

 As of today, the list has grown up to `1023` vulnerabilities.
 This is a valuable resource for organizations to prioritize their vulnerability remediation efforts and protect themselves from cyber attacks.